SwissDataScienceCenter/renku-design-docs/rfc-template.md

 > One paragraph explanation of the change.

-## Motivation
+## Problem Statement

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+> Can we distinguish between essential requirements and 'nice to have' requirements

+## Key Assumptions

+> Are there any key assumptions underpinning this work which should be highlighted?
+These could be assumptions on user behaviour, assumptions on the deployment context, assumptions on external services etc

+## Possible Solutions

+> In most cases in which an RFC is required, there is not a single obvious solution and it makes sense to itemize a few different alternatives/approaches.
+If that is the case, these should be included here.

+***It can make sense to organize a meeting at which the Problem Statement, Key Assumptions and Possible Solutions are discussed to explore the problem space as a lead in to defining the Proposed Solution.***

-## Design Detail
+## Proposed solution

 > This is the bulk of the RFC.

 > Explain the design in enough detail for somebody familiar with the infrastructure to understand.
 This should get into specifics and corner-cases, and include examples of how the service is used.
 Any new terminology should be defined here.

+***It can make sense to organize a meeting to discuss the Proposed Solution such that the proposal is clear, the solution is convincing and the team believes it can be implemented in a reasonable amount of time.***

 ## Drawbacks